halfdomelabs/baseplate/.changeset/nice-chefs-grab.md

 '@halfdomelabs/cli': patch
 ---

-Lay groundwork for initial plugin system with plugin discovery [feature-flagged]
+Lay groundwork for initial plugin system with plugin discovery [in development]